 SITUATION #3 – Sneak & Show

-In our last scenario, we are playing against Sneak and Show.
-Sneak and Show is a very consistent combo deck that looks to use Show and Tell or Sneak Attack to cheat a Griselbrand or an Emrakul, the Aeon’s Torn into play.
-Sneak and Show plays a ton of cantrips and countermagic, to both assemble and protect their two-card combo.
+In our last scenario, we are playing against Sneak & Show.
+Sneak & Show is a very consistent combo deck that looks to use Show and Tell or Sneak Attack to cheat a Griselbrand or an Emrakul, the Aeons Torn into play.
+Sneak & Show plays a ton of cantrips and countermagic, to both assemble and protect their two-card combo.
 Many of the recent lists will also run some number of Cunning Wish, which can be very powerful against The EPIC Storm, because it unlocks cards like Surgical Extraction, Flusterstorm, and

 HOW I SIDEBOARDED:

 We are currently in a pretty tight spot in game three!
 On our previous turn, we took our opponent’s Vendilion Clique with Thoughtseize.
 The opponent then drew their fourth land and played Sneak Attack.
 Looking back, we should have definitely taken Sneak Attack, but now we have to adjust.
 We need to take action this turn, or we are dead.
 How do you play out this turn to either win or put yourself in a winning situation?

 In closing, I want to encourage Storm pilots to not get frustrated with the current meta.
 It seems like the meta has shifted towards Narset, Parter of Veils decks vs. Karn, The Great Creator decks.
 While this can be annoying to be caught in the middle of, things should stabilize again soon.
 I am crossing my fingers that Storm gets something amazing from Modern Horizon, but we will see what happens!
 Until next time, keep storming on!